Zongzhe-Xu/AutoAR/README.md

 ***--use_ols***: Whether to use OLS for fitting the linear model.
 Default to True.

+***--zeroshot***: Whether to train one AR on each test sample, and therefore evaluate comparablely to a zero-shot fashion

 ## Citation
 If you find this repository useful, please consider citing our paper:
 ```